dart-archive/stagehand/README.md

 ## Goals

 * Opinionated and prescriptive; minimal to no options
-* Mobile first
-* Support server and client apps
+* Support for server and client apps
 * The best way to create a new Dart project
 * Used by IntelliJ, WebStorm, Atom, Sublime, and more
 * Distributed as a pub package